href ="http://www.my-pool.com"

 TDS

-= Temperature Factor in degrees Fahreheit
+= Temperature Factor in degrees Fahrenheit

 = Calcium Hardness Factor in ppm Calcium Carbonate